 By Precious Nicholas

-abuja—Nigeria Union of Local Government Employees, NULGE, weekend that Local Government Autonomy had not been rejected by states houses of assembly in the on-going constitution amendment process, as been speculated.
+abuja—Nigeria Union of Local Government Employees, NULGE, weekend said that local government autonomy had not been rejected by states houses of assembly in the on-going constitution amendment process, as been speculated.

-President of NULGE Ibrahim Khaleel gave this explanation to dispel the speculation going on that the states houses of assembly might have rejected local government autonomy, based on the transmission of some bills that have already been considered by the states houses to the National Assembly on Thursday.
+President of NULGE Ibrahim Khaleel gave this explanation to dispel insinuation that the states houses of assembly might have rejected local government autonomy, based on the transmission of some bills considered by the states houses to the National Assembly on Thursday.

-He explained that the National Assembly sent 15 different bills to the states houses, of which Local Government Autonomy Bill, is one of them.
+He explained that the National Assembly sent 15 different bills to the states houses, incluing Local Government Autonomy Bill.

-Among the 10 states that had considered it, eight states: Kwara, Benue, Niger, Plateau, Bauchi, Cross River, Bayelsa and Ogun states voted for local government autonomy while only two states: Edo and Imo, rejected it by voting against it.
+Among the 10 states that had considered it, eight states: Kwara, Benue, Niger, Plateau, Bauchi, Cross River, Bayelsa and Ogun states voted for local government autonomy while only two states: Edo and Imo, rejected it.

 Khaleel, who said he had sought clarification from the Chairman, Conference of Speakers and senior officials of the National Assembly, noted that Rivers and Lagos states had not even worked on the Local Government Autonomy Bill, while the remaining 24, who joined the other 10 states to transmit it to the National Assembly, said they had stepped the bill down for further consultation.